Effective April 9th, 2018

 3.1 Financial Commission does not accept any Hong Kong residents as its members.

-3.2 To be eligible a Member must be operating in a Financial Services Industry.
+3.2 To be eligible a Member must be operating in the Financial Services Industry for a period of at least 3 years.

-3.3 Financial Commission reserves a right to provide sub-categories of membership within the above two types of membership with different pricing, which may, among others, depend on the number of Complaints to be adjudicated in relation to such Member and other services.
+3.5 Financial Commission reserves a right to provide sub-categories of membership with different pricing and payment requirements, which may, among others, depend on the number of Complaints to be adjudicated in relation to such Member and other services.

 Approval as a Member